 TOMRA conducts due diligence in its supply chain to identify, manage, and resolve risks and breaches of fundamental human and labor rights.

-TOMRA applies the principles of the OECD (Organisation for Economic Cooperation and Development) Guidelines and makes efforts to conduct due diligence following the OECD guidelines and the requirements in the Norwegian Transparency Act (2021).
+TOMRA applies the principles of the Organisation for Economic Cooperation and Development (OECD) guidelines and makes efforts to carry out due diligence following the OECD guidelines and the requirements in the Norwegian Transparency Act (2021).
+The 2023 report follows the format set for the 2022 report, in line with keeping the procedures set for performing due diligence, risk assessments, and supply chain interaction.

-The report covers the risk management system, the identified results of the most recent evaluation, and information about implemented and planned measures to cease actual impact and mitigate potential risks.
-Additionally, it discusses plans to further strengthen the risk management system and how to request information or report a concern about human and labor rights in TOMRA supply chain.
+This report, thus, covers the risk management system, the identified results of the most recent evaluation, and information about implemented and planned measures to cease actual impact and mitigate potential risks.
+Additionally, it discusses future plans to strengthen the relevant risk management system.
+Finally, there is information on how interested parties can request information or report a concern about human and labor rights in the TOMRA supply chain.